Integrating Red with AI Guardrails

 Layered Protection

-Use Guard as one layer in defense-in-depth:
+Use AI Guardrails as one layer in defense-in-depth:

-- Guard catches known attack patterns
+- AI Guardrails catches known attack patterns

 - System prompt hardening provides baseline protection